psychemedia/storytelling-notes/openings.md

 Addy, S. O. 1895.
 Household Tales with Other Traditional Remains: Collected in the Counties of York, Lincoln, Derby, and Nottingham.
 London.
 Baring Gould, S. 1865.
-“Devonshire Household Tales.”
+"Devonshire Household Tales.”
 Notes and Queries 8(3):82–84.
 Henderson, W. 1866.
 Notes on the Folk-lore of the Northern Counties of England and the Borders.
 London.
 Leather, E. M. 1912.
 The Folk-Lore of Herefordshire: Collected from Oral and Printed Sources.
 Hereford
 Stephens, G. 1880.
-“Stupid’s Mistaken Cries, as Told in Essex about the Year 1800.”
+"Stupid’s Mistaken Cries, as Told in Essex about the Year 1800.”
 The Folk-Lore Record 3(2):153–155.
 Sternberg, V. T. 1852.
-“Popular Stories of the English Peasantry.”
+"Popular Stories of the English Peasantry.”
 Notes and Queries 1(5):601–603.